Aufbau principle

-In atomic physics and quantum chemistry, the Aufbau principle (/'aufbau/, from Aufbauprinzip), also called the Aufbau rule, states that in the ground state of an atom or ion, electrons first fill subshells of the lowest available energy, then fill subshells of higher energy.
+In atomic physics and quantum chemistry, the Aufbau principle (pronounced /'aufbau/, from Aufbauprinzip), also called the Aufbau rule, states that in the ground state of an atom or ion, electrons first fill subshells of the lowest available energy, then fill subshells of higher energy.
 For example, the 1s subshell is filled before the 2s subshell is occupied.
 In this way, the electrons of an atom or ion form the most stable electron configuration possible.
 An example is the configuration 1s^{2} 2s^{2} 2p^{6} 3s^{2} 3p^{6} 4s^{2} 3d^{10} for the zinc atom, meaning that the 1s subshell has 2 electrons, the 2s subshell has 2 electrons, the 2p subshell has 6 electrons, and so on.

 The configuration is often abbreviated by writing only the valence electrons explicitly, while the core electrons are replaced by the symbol for the last previous noble gas in the periodic table, placed in square brackets.
 For zinc, the last previous noble gas is argon, so the configuration is abbreviated to [Ar] 4s^{2} 3d^{10}, where [Ar] signifies the core electrons whose configuration in zinc is identical to that of argon.

 Electron behavior is elaborated by other principles of atomic physics, such as Hund's rule and the Pauli exclusion principle.
 Hund's rule asserts that if multiple orbitals of the same energy are available, electrons will occupy different orbitals singly and with the same spin before any are occupied doubly.
 If double occupation does occur, the Pauli exclusion principle requires that electrons that occupy the same orbital must have different spins (+ and −).

 Passing from one element to another of the next higher atomic number, one proton and one electron are added each time to the neutral atom.

 The maximum number of electrons in any shell is 2n^{2}, where n is the principal quantum number.

-The maximum number of electrons in a subshell is equal to 2(2l + 1), where the azimuthal quantum number l is equal to 0, 1, 2, and 3 for s, p, d, and f subshells, so that the maximum numbers of electrons are 2, 6, 10, and 14 respectively.
+The maximum number of electrons in a subshell is equal to 2(2ℓ + 1), where the azimuthal quantum number ℓ is equal to 0, 1, 2, and 3 for s, p, d, and f subshells, so that the maximum numbers of electrons are 2, 6, 10, and 14 respectively.
 In the ground state, the electronic configuration can be built up by placing electrons in the lowest available subshell until the total number of electrons added is equal to the atomic number.
 Thus subshells are filled in the order of increasing energy, using two general rules to help predict electronic configurations: